GOLD - Lolo & Sosaku

 May 7th - June 19th 2016 - Fundació Gaspar, Barcelona

-In collaboration with Tangent Projects, Lolo y Sosaku exhibited a new installation at Fundació Gaspar between May 7th and June 19th 2016.
+In collaboration with Tangent Projects, Lolo y Sosaku exhibited a new installation at the, now closed, Fundació Gaspar between May 7th and June 19th 2016.
 "GOLD" was an installation in two parts.
 As a complimentary juxtaposition to their new work, "Gold", Lolo y Sosaku chose to include an updated version of an earlier piece, "Dancer" (2015).

 With its visual impact and subtle cadence of movement, the new installation work by Lolo y Sosaku, "GOLD", stands apart from previous works by the artist duo.
 The sculpture has progressed from representing an instrument and has become an interpreter of an instrument instead.